-- The maximum insurable income is \$66,000; - Benefits may reach up to 75% of the average weekly income; - Quebec parents have a choice of two different options.
-They differ in the duration of leave and the percentage of income replaced; - There is no waiting period before benefit payments start; - The minimum insurable earnings considered when calculating the benefits is \$2,000, regardless of the number of hours worked; - Both self-employed and salaried workers are eligible;

-- The Quebec Parental Insurance Plan offers paternity benefits designed exclusively for fathers.
+- The maximum insurable income is \$67,500 for 2013. - Benefits may be up to 75% of the average weekly income. - Quebec parents have a choice of two different options: the basic plan and the special plan.
+They differ in the duration of leave and the percentage of income replaced. - Benefits are payable as of the first day of eligibility. - The minimum insurable earnings used to calculate the benefits is \$2,000, regardless of the number of hours worked. - Employees, self-employed workers and persons acting as a family-type resource or intermediary resource are all eligible. - Paternity benefits are intended exclusively for fathers of newborns.

-Eligibility Requirements
+Eligibility requirements

-Be the parent of a child born or adopted on or after January 1, 2006.

-Be required to pay premiums under the Québec Parental Insurance Plan.

-- If you are a salaried worker, you must also: - Reside in Quebec at the start of the benefit period; - Have at least \$2,000 in insurable income during the reference period, regardless of the number of hours worked; - Have stopped working or seen a reduction of at least 40% in your usual employment income. - If you are a self-employed worker, you must also: - Reside in Quebec at the start of the benefit period and have resided in Quebec on December 31 of the year preceding the start of the benefit period; - Have at least \$2,000 in insurable income during the reference period;
+- Be the parent of a child born or adopted on or after January 1, 2006. - Reside in Quebec at the start of the benefit period. - Be required to pay premiums under the QPIP. - Have at least \$2,000 in insurable income during the reference period. - Have experienced an interruption of remuneration corresponding to one of the situations described below.

+If you are an employee, you must also:

+Have stopped working or had your income reduced by at least 40% of your usual weekly salary.

+If you are a self-employed worker, you must also:

-- Have ceased your business activities or reduced the time spent on your business activities by at least 40%. - If you are a worker who is both salaried and self-employed, you must also: - Reside in Quebec at the start of the benefit period and have resided in Quebec on December 31 of the year preceding the start of the benefit period; - Have at least \$2,000 in insurable income during the reference period, regardless of the number of hours worked; - Have ceased your business activities or reduced the time spent on your business activities by at least 40%, and have stopped working or seen a reduction of at least 40% in your usual employment income.
+- Have resided in Quebec on December 31 of the year preceding the start of the benefit period. - Have ceased your business activities or reduced the time spent on your business activities by at least 40%.
+If you are receiving compensation as a family-type resource or intermediary resource, you are considered to have reduced the time spent on your business activities by at least 40%.

+If you are an employee and a self-employed worker, you must also:

+- Have resided in Quebec on December 31 of the year preceding the start of the benefit period. - Have stopped working or had your income reduced by at least 40% of your usual weekly salary and ceased your business activities or reduced the time spent on your business activities by at least 40%.
+If you are receiving compensation as a family-type resource or intermediary resource, you are considered to have reduced the time spent on your business activities by at least 40%.

-Types of Benefits
+Types of benefits